DoctorLogicProduct/dltest/_pages/products/social-reputation.md

 - component: hero-1
   component_css: hero
   class: hero-sample
-  headline: "Manage Your Reputation"
-  text: "Our team of seasoned medical content writers blends their talents in medical and digital marketing to deliver custom SEO rich local content.
-We then use Content Multiplier to amplify the most relevant and engaging content pages for patients and search engines."
+  headline: "Reputation Management Made Easy"
+  text: "Online reputation can make or break your medical practice – and of course your marketing efforts.
+Control the narrative.
+Our Reputation Management tool helps you acquire more reviews from patients, organize and instantly display those reviews from around the web."
   btn:
   img: "/img/products/social-reputation/hero-img.svg"
 - component: image-group
   component_css: image-group
   class: social-reputation__image-group--1
-  headline: "Manage your online reputation with one tool"
-  text: "Organize reviews about your practice and provider from across the web, including top sources such as, Google, Facebook, Yelp, RealSelf, HealthGrades, RateMDs, and many more.
-Receive alerts when your practice is mentioned in a review."
+  headline: "Organize Your Reviews"
+  text: "Imagine one tool to organize your reviews.
+With our solution, you can organize reviews from different sources, including Google, Facebook, Yelp, RealSelf, and more.
+Combine your reviews from across the web to one place, prioritize your favorites, and tag each review to make it simple to find."
   btn:
-  - btn-link: "#"
-    btn-label: "Learn More"
   items:
   - class: image-group__image--1
     src: /img/products/social-reputation/facebook.svg